 Python SDK

 Native Python SDK for prompt security with both sync and async support.
-Drop-in replacements for OpenAI, Anthropic, and 15+ other providers including custom endpoints.
+Drop-in replacements for OpenAI, Anthropic, and 17+ other providers including custom endpoints.
+Supports scan modes, custom policy enforcement, abuse detection, smart routing, PII detection and redaction, and response caching.

 Link to section: IntroductionIntroduction